One unit of course credit equals four semester hours.

 ELM 382 Intermediate Classroom Methods in Elementary Mathematics, Science and Social Science

-An integrative classroom methods course focused on developmentally-appropriate planning and content area instruction for grades 4–6 mathematics, science, and social science curriculums.
+An integrative classroom methods course focused on developmentally appropriate planning and content area instruction for grades 4–6 mathematics, science and social science curricula.
 Teacher candidates will learn to provide meaningful content area learning opportunities for students and justify their instruction on the basis of current research.
 The course meets for six hours a week, three of which are devoted to education lab experiences.
 Prerequisites: ELM 300, ELM 301, ELM 314 and ELM 341.

-ELM 419 Evidenced-based Elementary Classroom Assessment and Learning Environments
+ELM 419 Evidence-Based Elementary Classroom Assessment and Learning Environments

 ELM 450 Elementary School Practicum and Professional Practice Seminar

 An advanced study of collaborative and professional practice in schools.
 The practicum requires extensive participation in elementary schools and focuses on effective instructional practices, optimal learning environments, professional collaboration, school policies and procedures (e.g., mandated reporting), family/cultural/linguistic assets, and reflective practice in first through sixth grade classrooms.
 Two full days of supervised preclinical experience are required on a weekly basis at the prospective student-teaching sites.
 A minimum of 150 field participation hours in the prospective student teaching classroom is required for this course.
 Prerequisites: ELM 350, 352, 372 and 382.